 -Cool off before responding

 This is where I have failed in the past and let my temper get the better of me.
-It is in my nature to immediately write out a snarky response, and have kind of a “take that”attitude, which isn’t very kind on my part.
+It is in my nature to immediately write out a snarky response, and have kind of a “take that”attitude, which isn’t very kind on my part, and won’t help the situation.
 I am human, I make mistakes (a LOT of them, trust me!)
-But this is an area where I feel I have really grown over the past almost 2 yeas of blogging.
-If someone leaves a negative comment, instead of responding right away, I get away from my computer, think about it for awhile, and 9 times out of 10, I end up responding differently (and more ladylike!) then I would have if I had answered right away.
+But this is an area where I feel I have really grown over the past years of blogging.
+If someone leaves a negative comment instead of responding right away, I get away from my computer, think about it for awhile, and 9 times out of 10, I end up responding differently (and more ladylike!) then I would have if I had answered right away.
 Let cooler heads prevail!

 This cream colored puppy has TOTALLY taken the spotlight, I need to take a w-a-l-k and cool off before I deal with her.

 Ultimately, how you choose to handle negativity on your blog is up to you, it’s YOUR blog!
 Yahoo!!!
 Some may ignore, some may delete, and some may confront.
 You have to choose what is right for you, your personality, and your blog.
 My main takeaway would be to not let a naysayer control your emotions.
 They aren’t worth it!
-For every negative comment, think of the dozens of comments you get telling you how much people love your blog, how inspiring you are, etc. THOSE are the ones you want to stick with you, and THAT is why I blog.
-To help, to give hope, and to inspire. have a SUPER day!
+For every negative comment, think of the dozens of comments you get telling you how much people love your blog, how inspiring you are, etc. THOSE are the ones you want to stick with you, and that is why I blog.
+To help, to give hope, and to inspire.
+If it ever becomes more hurtful than helpful to myself, my relationships, and my readers, then I know it is time to stop.
+Blog negativity is real, it’s rampant, and there is only so much we can do.
+I think it’s wise to have an action plan in place before it happens to you so that you don’t make a decision you will regret later.
+I am rooting for you and hope you don’t let blog negativity get you down!

 QOTD: How do you deal with negativity on your blog?
 Do you get negative comments on your blog?